 - Whirlwind sounds in your ears when they speak

 - Strong urge to have sex outside marriage and against your better judgment

 - Being under so much pressure that you curse the day of your birth or wish for death

 A revelation of the point of entry, the sin in our life, is usually the most effective way to begin to break free of an attack of Leviathan.
 This allows us to close the doors we have opened so the Lord can remove the attack.

-- Humble yourself and cry out to God to deliver you like the Hebrews did in ancient Egypt (Exodus 2:23).
-This means ask God to forgive you for walking into the sin that initiated the attack.
+- Humble yourself and cry out to God to deliver you as the Hebrews did in ancient Egypt (Exodus 2:23).
+This means asking God to forgive you for walking into the sin that initiated the attack.

 - Forgive your ancestors and those involved.